hecerinc/SWITCH/docs/docs.md

 - `distribution_loss_rate`: is the ratio of average losses for local T&D. This optional value defaults to `0.053`
 - `local_td_annual_cost_per_mw[z in LOAD_ZONES]`: describes the total annual costs for each MW of local transmission & distribution.

+#### Decision Variables

+- `WithdrawFromCentralGrid[z, t]` is a decision variable that describes the power exchanges between the central grid and the distributed network, from the perspective of the central grid.
+- `BuildLocalTD[(z, bld_yr) in LOCAL_TD_BLD_YRS]` is a decision variable describing how much local transmission and distribution to build in a load zone.
+For existing builds, this variable is locked to existing capacity.

 #### Files